Gerry Moll, Native Plant Rescue Squad co-founder, artist, eco-activist, and long-time gardener, farmer, and wilderness explorer.

 Joy Grissom, Native Plant Rescue Squad co-founder, is a Tennessee native with a background in public health advocacy and community education.
 She is dedicated to the health of the environment and how human engagement and our connection with wildlife is an integral component of our well being.

-Natalie Landry (vice-president) has been involved in environmental work for the past 20 years.
+Natalie Landry (secretary) has been involved in environmental work for the past 20 years.
 Her focus is freshwater ecosystems and watershed management.

-Connie Schwarz (Secretary) is a lifelong student of the natural world.
+Connie Schwarz (president) is a lifelong student of the natural world.
 She enjoys sharing her love of plant medicines, focusing on healing through gratitude, reciprocity, and community.

 Kelsea Norris is dedicated to building capacity for work that changes the world, and is thrilled to be a part of NPRS.
 She has more than a decade of experience organizing donors and raising money for social movements, and currently works at the Center for Popular Democracy.
 She started her career organizing for environmental and climate justice in the South.